CagriCatik/STM32-HW-Design-with-KiCAD/webpage/docs/03_PCB_Layout/02_MCU-Decoupling_Capacitors_Crystal-Layout.md

-# Initial Component Placement and Layout in KiCad
+# Initial Component Placement and Layout

 Effective PCB design begins with meticulous component placement and layout.
 This foundational step ensures optimal performance, manufacturability, and reliability of the final product.
 This documentation provides a comprehensive guide to importing component footprints from the schematic into the PCB layout editor in KiCad, executing an initial rough placement of components, and adhering to best practices for signal integrity and component grouping.